BLOG

 6. Organization

-7. Relationship-Building
+7. Relationship-building

-8. Active Listening
+8. Active listening

 9. Empathy

-Sales leaders get dozens of cold emails every week.
-Unless you give them a good reason to read your email, it’s likely to go unseen.
-Personalization is key to getting sales leaders to read your cold outreach: personalized sales videos, for example, are a great way to start.
+Unless you give them a good reason to read your email, it’s likely to go unseen and unread.
+Personalization is key to getting sales leaders to read your cold email or respond to that cold email.

-Social selling
+2. Social selling

 One of the most revolutionary changes we’ve seen in the sales world is in the power of social selling.
 According to LinkedIn, salespeople are 51% more likely to hit quota with social selling.
-In simplest terms, social selling is a lead-generation technique where salespeople directly interact with their prospects on social media platforms like LinkedIn.
+In the simplest terms, social selling is a lead-generation technique where salespeople directly interact with their prospects on social media platforms like LinkedIn.

 How do you tackle social selling as a sales rep?
 It’s all about using your social network to build a community of prospects, build relationships with those prospects, and ultimately turn those prospects into customers.
-As LinkedIn & Social Selling Author, Keynote Speaker, and LinkedIn Trainer Daniel Disney says, “A digital presence can have an impact on all areas of sales.”

 Here are five social selling best practices: